Lake Pleasant Arizona Near Phoenix

 Fishing At Lake Pleasant

-Anglers have experienced trophy-size catches at the lake with a wide variety of sport fish including largemouth bass, striper bass, crappie, white bass, channel catfish, and talapia.
+Anglers have experienced trophy-size catches at the lake with a wide variety of sport fish including largemouth bass, striper bass, crappie, white bass, channel catfish, and tilapia.
 The salt water species of striper bass are introduced to the lake as water containing striper fry and eggs is pumped into the lake from the Colorado River via the Central Arizona Project canal.

 Directions To Lake Pleasant